IndianaBug/moonStreamProcess/README.md

 These settings organize complex Bitcoin market data into simpler buckets, making it easier to understand price trends, option behavior based on strike price and expiration time, and ultimately gain valuable insights into the market.

 # Data
-The data generated is the next:
-Example of accessing
+This btcSynth contains dynamically generated data that serves various purposes within the project.
+It can be accessed with following methods:

 ``` Python
 btcDataProcessor.data.get("spot_books") # to get spot books data
 btcDataProcessor.data                   # to access full data
 ```
+The data can be categorized into the Spot, Perpetual and Option.

-Spot Data:
+### Spot Data:
 - spot_books: the dictionary of absolute amount of books by aggregated level.
 - timestamp: Timestamp of the data.
 - spot_buyVol: the total amount of market buys at the current timestamp.